 My intersecting interests in science and the humanities have guided me into a variety of projects that involve bridging ideas to support growth and the care of others.
 I serve as the technical advisor and mentor for the Primary Compassionate Care Initiative, located in Abuja, Nigeria, that advocates for SDGs 3, 4, and 5 through public health mentorship and women empowerment.
 My involvement with this project has been transformative in that I’ve been able to gain a very intimate perspective as to how care is delivered in another country.

-Over the last two years, I’ve been a member of the Sedna Epic Expedition Team that works with women and youth in developing our knowledge and practice in tackling societal and climate challenges.
+Over the last two years, I’ve been a member of the Sea Women (formerly known as Sedna Epic Expedition) that works with women and youth in developing our knowledge and practice in tackling societal and climate challenges.
 Connecting with women from all over the world has broadened my understanding of how our ecological affordances and constraints impact women and their families.
 It’s reinforced how delicate and fragile our interactions and linkages are to each other and what sustains us.

 In summary, I believe in the creative life and the beauty that emerges when we cross-pollinate our narratives and experiences to build stronger connections to each other and our surrounding milieu.
 I believe in giving a damn and high-fives that make my palm tingle.
 And I believe that a hearty laugh is the best medicine.